Phonics Intent Statement

 We assess children in phonics during the lesson in order to adjust teaching or put in place some extra lessons.
 Children are more formally checked against each phase with a gap analysis which supports planning for need.

-Our reading books have been catalogued to match the phonics being taught and follow a colour banded system.
+Our reading books in EYFS and Year 1 are the Little Wandle banded books.
 Children take home books which use graphemes and tricky words that they have been taught and can apply.
 Reading at home is about practising not teaching and enables children to build up fluency with regular repetition.

 Useful Websites to Support Your Child at Home